Disclaimer - tinkering with settings and scripts can break your

 The Yelp Help system has a bug in the man and info page displays

 under Advanced Topics, the index text is garbled.
-I really like the man
+I really like

-displays since it's an overview of most of the installed commands and
+displays since it's an overview of most of the installed commands

-it's much easier to read than typing man somecommand and scrolling up
+it's much easier to read than typing man somecommand and scrolling

 and down in a terminal shell.
 So went to /usr/share/yelp and sure